Sandvik Coromant

 Sandvik Coromant is a Swedish company that supplies cutting tools and services to the metal cutting industry.

-Sandvik Coromant is headquartered in Sandviken, Sweden and is represented in more than 150 countries with some 7900 employees worldwide.
+Sandvik Coromant is headquartered in Sandviken, Sweden and is represented in more than 150 countries with about 8000 employees worldwide.
 It is part of the business area Sandvik Machining Solutions within the global industrial group Sandvik.

 Metalworking focus

-Sandvik Coromant produces an extensive range of metal cutting tools:
+Sandvik Coromant produced an extensive range of metal-cutting tools: